-3.13 Partial retirement is intended to facilitate a gradual move from work to retirement.
-Therefore, members are required to reduce their pensionable pay by at least 10 per cent for 12 months on taking partial retirement.
+Achieving a contractual change and the 10 per cent reduction in pensionable pay by at least 10 per cent for 12 months on taking partial retirement.
 We understand that most staff, when presented with the ability to take some or all of their pension benefits, will be happy to reduce their hours or level of responsibility, and partially retire - as the name suggests.
-The partial retirement policy has been primarily designed with these situations in mind and should allow staff to work in a more sustainable way and remain in NHS service for longer.
+The partial retirement policy has been primarily designed with these situations in mind and should allow staff to work in a more sustainable way and remain in NHS service.